johnkerl/miller/docs/src/reference-main-flag-list.md

 * `--igen`: Ignore input files and instead generate sequential numeric input using --gen-field-name, --gen-start, --gen-step, and --gen-stop values.
 See also the seqgen verb, which is more useful/intuitive.
 * `--ijson`: Use JSON format for input data.
 * `--ijsonl`: Use JSON Lines format for input data.
+* `--imd or --imarkdown`: Use markdown-tabular format for input data.
 * `--inidx`: Use NIDX format for input data.
 * `--io {format name}`: Use format name for input and output data.
 For example: `--io csv` is the same as `--csv`.
 * `--ipprint`: Use PPRINT format for input data.